-Posted July 2014 Sharon Irving Discusses Nasogastric Tube Placement and Verification in ChildrenSharon Y. Irving, PhD, RN, CRNP, Nurse Practitioner in the Critical Care division at The Children’s Hospital of Philadelphia, had a recent paper, “Nasogastric Tube Placement and Verification in Children: Review of the Current Literature,” published in the June 2014 issue of Critical Care Nurse.
+Posted July 2014 Sharon Irving Discusses Nasogastric Tube Placement and Verification in ChildrenSharon Y. Irving, PhD, RN, CRNP, Assistant Professor of Pediatric Nursing and nurse practitioner in the Critical Care division at The Children’s Hospital of Philadelphia, had a recent paper, “Nasogastric Tube Placement and Verification in Children: Review of the Current Literature,” published in the June 2014 issue of Critical Care Nurse.
 The abstract states:

 Posted July 2014 Incidence of Type 1 Diabetes in Children Nearly Doubled in Some PopulationsTerri Lipman, PhD, CRNP, FAAN, Miriam Stirl Endowed Term Professor of Nutrition, Professor of Nursing of Children, and Assistant Dean for Community Engagement, recently presented at the American Diabetes Association’s 74th Scientific Sessions from June 13-17, 2014 in San Francisco.
 Her presentation centered on her ongoing analysis of the pediatric population in Philadelphia, and showed that the rate of type 1 diabetes is increasing, with some populations and age groups increasing greatly since the first cohort from 1985 to 1989....